 - Create a transaction recording policy for each of your API products.
 The transaction recording policy defines what you would like to capture in the transaction records for an API product, including any custom attributes.

 Use the management UI or Edge API Services APIs to create API products if you haven't already done so.
 For further details, see Creating an API product.

 - Create API packages that you want to monetize for sale to developers.
-Each API product groups one or more API products.
+Each API package groups one or more API products.